voucherry/api/README.md

 ### Authentication

-You can use HTTP Basic Auth to authenticate as a Voucherry user.
-If you want to pass your API token instead, add auth\_token to submitted arguments.
+You can use HTTP Basic Auth to authenticate as a Voucherry user by setting the username to your api_token and use any value for password.
+If you don't want to pass your API Token using http headers you can pass your api\_token as a parameter named api\_token in the list of parameters for the http request.

 *Note that all requests that need authentication should include the Authentication header or auth\_token parameter in the query string.
 Unauthenticated requests will return 401 Unauthorized to prevent any sort of private information leakage or api misuse.*